-If callaloo is unavailable where you live that’s quite alright as spinach or even kale make for a foolproof replica which eliminates the risk of exclusion anyone can eat this recipe as it suitable for all dietary needs – its low fat, meat free – vegan friendly.
+If callaloo is unavailable where you live that’s quite alright as spinach or even kale make for a foolproof replica which eliminates the risk of exclusion anyone can eat this recipe as it is suitable for all dietary needs – it’s low fat, meat-free – vegan friendly.

-The green bananas should be boiled then thrown into the pan with the other ingredients (onion, scallion, thyme, garlic and tomatoes).
-The easiest way to boil green bananas is to cut off each end, carefully run a knife lengthways ever so lightly to the interior is exposed and lower then into a pot of boiling water.
-It should take approximately 20 minutes for the figs to completely tenderised, then cool and remove the skin.
+The green bananas should be boiled then thrown into the pan with the other ingredients (onion, scallion, thyme, garlic, and tomatoes).
+The easiest way to boil green bananas is to cut off each end, carefully run a knife lengthways ever so lightly to the interior is exposed and lower than into a pot of boiling water.
+It should take approximately 20 minutes for the figs to completely tenderize, then cool and remove the skin.

-The remainder of the recipe is merely a case of sauteeing the ingredients above in a very small amount of coconut oil to unlock the flavours before adding the callaloo to steam, then hey presto, job done!
+The remainder of the recipe is merely a case of sauteeing the ingredients above in a very small amount of coconut oil to unlock the flavors before adding the callaloo to steam, then hey presto, the job is done!